Franco Morbidelli: Italtrans Racing Team (2014–2015)

 Morbidelli joined the Moto2 class full-time in 2014 with the Italtrans Racing Team, and outscored his more experienced teammate and former 125cc Champion Julián Simón, finishing with 75 points compared to Simón's 56.
-He stayed with the team in 2015, and got his first podium, a 3rd place finish, at the Indianapolis Grand Prix.
-He ended the season 10th in the standings, with 90 points.
+He stayed with the team in 2015, and got his first podium, a third place finish, at the Indianapolis Grand Prix.
+He ended the season tenth in the standings, with 90 points.

 EG 0,0 Marc VDS (2016–2017)

-In 2016, he joined the Marc VDS Racing Team, partnering Álex Márquez.
-After a slow start, he finished the season strongly with five consecutive podium finishes, eight podiums in total (four 2nd places, and four 3rd places), and finished 4th in the standings, with 213 points.
+In 2016, Morbidelli joined the Marc VDS Racing Team, partnering Álex Márquez.
+After a slow start, he finished the season strongly with five consecutive podium finishes, eight podiums in total (four second places, and four third places), and finished 4th in the standings, with 213 points.
 For 2017, he was a favourite for the title and took his first win at the opening race at Qatar accordingly.
 He won a total of eight races during the season, with an additional four podium finishes, as he won the 2017 Moto2 World Championship with Marc VDS in the Malaysian GP, after his closest championship contender Thomas Lüthi was declared unfit for the Malaysian race, following a crash at qualifying.